-Catholics defend their teaching by arguing that since prayer for the dead is an ancient practice of Christianity (note: this is a FALSE teaching NOT taught in the Bible!), its practice assumes some of those who have died are in a state of suffering that those who are living can improve through prayer.
+Catholics defend their teaching by arguing that since prayer for the dead is an ancient practice of Christianity (actually, it is an ancient FALSE practice promulgated by those considered 'authorities' by the church), its practice assumes some of those who have died are in a state of suffering that prayer by the living can somehow lessen.

 The Bible, however, does not even mention the existence of this place or that even the prayers of the living can somehow BENEFIT those who have died (who are, as the Bible teaches, NOT in heaven but still in their graves awaiting a resurrection).
 Additionally, the teaching of a purgatory makes a mockery of Jesus' sacrifice!
 His sinless sacrifice as the Lamb of God makes possible the COMPLETE and TOTAL cleansing of ALL sins for those who repent (1John 1:7, 9, etc.).